TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 2/Hebrews 2.11.md

 ---

-For both he that sanctifieth and they that are sanctified are all of one: for which cause he is not ashamed to call them brethren,
+For both he who sanctifies and those who are sanctified are all from one, for which cause he is not ashamed to call them brothers,